dessig-godaddy/scripting-tasks/migrate-dotnet-workflows/README.md

   -h, --help                Show help
 ```

-Run the command from the root of the repository you wish to migrate.
+Check out a branch and run the command from the root of the repository you wish to migrate.
+You can then review and commit changes for PR manually.

 ## Example